godaddy/gasket/packages/gasket-plugin-metadata/README.md

 }
 ```

-## Modules
+### Modules

-Lastly, modules can described metadata by defining a `gasket.metadata` property
+Lastly, modules can describe metadata by defining a `gasket.metadata` property
 in the package.json which will get expanded to the [ModuleData]:

 ```json